Why your financial adviser should not be your friend

 …and then remember - if you think it's expensive to hire a professional, wait until you hire an amateur!

-#2.
-Often the only way to tell whether financial advice is stacking up is to look at the numbers.
+Often the only way to tell whether financial advice is working is to look at the numbers.

 And as evidenced by another US study, most people have no idea whether the financial advice they are receiving is good or bad until a long time after they’ve received it.

-You shouldn’t care less whether an adviser is likable or not, you just need to care about the value they bring.
+You shouldn’t care less whether an adviser is likeable or not, you just need to care about the value they bring.

 People often tell me they are happy with their investments because they are ‘up’.
 But 5 or 10% up over a period of years in which the market is up over 120% isn’t good…